mponweiser/latepoint-DE/README.md

 - Gender-neutral nouns via ":"-separator, e.g.: "Betreuer:in"

 ## Coverage
+- **LatePoint**, the main plugin
-- LatePoint, the main plugin, upload to: `languages/loco/plugins/latepoint-{locale}.po`
+  - Upload to: `languages/loco/plugins/latepoint-{locale}.po`
+  - Status: fine for regular use.
+Some longer and/or rare strings remain untranslated.
+- **LatePoint Addon - Locations**
-- LatePoint Addon - Locations, upload to: `languages/loco/plugins/latepoint-locations-{locale}.po`
+  - Upload to: `languages/loco/plugins/latepoint-locations-{locale}.po`
+  - Status: fine for regular use.
+Some longer and/or rare strings remain untranslated.
-- LatePoint Addon - Reminders, upload to: `languages/loco/plugins/latepoint-reminders-de_DE.po`
+- **LatePoint Addon - Reminders**
+  - Upload to: `languages/loco/plugins/latepoint-reminders-{locale}.po`
+  - Complete.

-## Questions or requests?
+## Questions, feedback or requests?

 Feel free to contact me: m (dot) ponweiser (at) gmail (dot) com or, raise an issue here.